For daily wit & wisdom, sign up for the Almanac newsletter.

-In the morning, the shoes will be fillled with small delights (candy canes, spare change, foreign coins).
+In the morning, the shoes will be filled with small delights (candy canes, spare change, foreign coins).

 The Candy Cane

-The candy cane is also a symbol of St. Nicholas, representing his staff.
-Add small candy canes to the shoes or decorate your tree!
+The candy cane also symbolizes St. Nicholas, representing his staff.
+Add small candy canes to the shoes, or decorate your tree!
 We won’t tell if you eat a few candies on the way!

-A traditional treat on St. Nicholas Day is Spicy Sinterklaas Cake, also known as Speculaas.
-These are spicy, ginger cookies, often baked in a mold the shake of St. Nicholas!
+A traditional treat on St. Nicholas Day is Spicy Sinterklaas Cookies, also known as Speculaas.
+These are spicy ginger cookies, often baked in a mold shaped like St. Nicholas!

 Other traditions equate St. Nicholas with Santa Claus, which means that St. Nicholas comes on the night of December 24, leaving presents for children to open on December 25.
 What day does Christmas fall on this year?